seppmail/SEPPmail365cloud/README.md

 ### Clean up before installing

-If your Exchange Online environment was originally integrated with a SEPPmail Appliance, you need to remove the existing SEPPmail365 connectors and rules before integrating into SEPPmail.cloud.
+If your Exchange Online environment was originally integrated with a SEPPmail Appliance, you need to **remove the existing SEPPmail365 connectors and rules** before integrating into SEPPmail.cloud.
-To do this use our OTHER PS-Module **SEPPmail365**.
+To do this use our OTHER PS-Module **SEPPmail365** or the Office admin Portal.
 Find info on [Remove SEPPmail connectors and rules here.](https://github.com/seppmail/SEPPmail365#cleanup-environment)

 >Note: *If you do not remove existing __[SEPPmail]__ rules and connectors, the mailflow will be a **mess** and the **integration will not work**.*

+## Setup the integration for BASIC environments

+A basic environment has the following characteristics.

+- All customer mailboxes are hosted in Exchange Online.
+- The customer uses **one** e-mail domain for all users.
+- This one e-mail domain is the tenant-default domain.
+- This e-mail has been used to book SEPPmail.cloud.
+- There are no hybrid connectors.
+- There are no other external connectors.
+- There are no cross-tenant connectors.
+- There are no other 3rd party connectors.
+- There are no transport-rules implemented which may affect mailrouting to SEPPmail.cloud

+If all those requirements are met the 3 commandlets below are your friends and will do the setup job for you.

+- Get-SC365Setup ==> Read the existing setup
+- New-SC365Setup ==> create a new setup
+- Remove-SC365Setup ==> remove an existing setup

-## Setup the integration
+## Setup the integration for ADVANCED environments

+Advanced Setups require a deeper understanding of the impact of the SEPPmail.cloud integration, and allow more flexibility.

-After you are sure that your Exchange Online environment is prepared, you have received a **welcome e-mail** from SEPPmail, and followed all instructions, you can start with the integration.
+After you have received a **welcome e-mail** from SEPPmail, and followed all instructions in the e-mail, you can start with the integration.

 You need to know 3 input values to run the CmdLets.

 - **SEPPMailCloudDomain** (the e-mail domain of your Exchange Online environnement that has been configured in the seppmail.cloud.
 Most of the time this is the default-domain in your Exchange Online Tenant.)
 - **routing** (either "inline" or "parallel", read above for details)
 - **region** ("de" or "ch", the geographical region of the SEPPmail.cloud infrastructure)
+- **inBoundOnly** (a parameter you may set or not set in INLINE Mode only, which is for customers which use our INBOUND filter only)

->Note: All 3 parameters are automatically populating valid options if you press TAB after the prameter.
+>Note: All 4 parameters are automatically populating valid options if you press TAB after the parameter.
 This reduces typo errors.

 You need to setup inbound and outbound-connectors and transport rules, so run the two commands as explained below.